-The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you’ll graduate with commercial skills that will unlock doors to higher level jobs and impress future employers.
-We offer numerous opportunities for you to develop practical experience and build a strong CV.
-Whether you’re interested in participating in our internship programme, undertaking a year-long work placement or taking advantage of working with companies as part of a dedicated employability module, you’ll have plenty of opportunities to help enhance your future career prospects.
+The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you'll graduate with commercial skills that will unlock doors to higher-level jobs and impress future employers.

 Your studies will be underpinned by the latest research undertaken by the University’s Centre for Supply Chain Operation and Procurement Excellence and the Procurement Best Practice Academy.
 Many of our teaching staff are actively involved with our commercial and research centres and work closely with industry conducting research and consultancy.
 For you, this means you will be taught by academics who are at the forefront of their specialist field.